Gabrielgca/360EAVP/README.md

 3. Click "Render" to create the 3D environment.

-4. Click "load" to initialize MediaPlayer according to JSON description.
+4. Click "Load" to initialize MediaPlayer according to JSON description.

 5. Click "Play" and "Pause" to control the player.